azizaangari/AzizData/azizpart2.md

 <img width="1208" alt="Screen Shot 2020-02-16 at 11 20 25 PM" src="https://user-images.githubusercontent.com/60077122/74623572-1bbfbb00-5113-11ea-910e-45ef772b260d.png">

-# Revised Wireframes & Storyboards after user feedback
+# Revised Wireframes & Key Findings

 Below is my revised wireframe and storyboard after taking the above feedback into consideration.
 As you can see, I included all major comments and omitted ones that were not relevant.
 I inclded my kew findings of my user research, listed below.